 Along with stovetop recipes, cakes that you can assemble and stick in the freezer are popular in my kitchen right now.
 Last year, I adapted this funfetti one—it was totally delicious.
 I used two cans of those aerosol whipped cream cans.
 Also cake mix, cornstarch and sugar.
 I think I thought it was healthy because the pudding was mostly milk, with not a ton of sugar.

-Are you lost?
-I don’t think I knew what an icebox cake was either before before I saw this.
+I don’t think I knew what an icebox cake was before before I saw this.
 It’s traditionally a cake made with whipped cream and chocolate wafers, stacked and left overnight to soften the wafers to a cake-like consistency.
 This version layers chocolate pudding and graham crackers, frosted with Greek yogurt.
-It’s not traditional, but I am a BIG FAN.
+It’s not traditional, but I am a big fan.

 Then, there’s the easiest frosting you’ll ever make: maple-sweetened Greek yogurt.
-The Chobani folks were kind enough to offer me some yogurt to play around with–little did I know that would mean carrying a heavy box the size of two of my torsos up the stairs to find a refrigerated package encasing SIX TUBS of yogurt.
+The kind folks at Chobani sent me some yogurt to play around with–to the tune of a heavy box the size of two of my torsos containing SIX TUBS of yogurt.
 SIX TUBS!
-I squealed a little.* And then dug into the lusciously thick 2 2% plain tub to make this heavenly, healthy frosting.
-Seriously delicious stuff.
-Have you tried any of their fruit flavors?
-I’m not normally a flavored yogurt fan, but I’m intrigued.
+I used some of the lusciously thick 2% plain tub to make this heavenly, healthy frosting.
+Seriously delicious.

 The only thorn in my side is the graham crackers.
 Baking some type of healthy wafer would totally defeat the purpose of a no-bake cake, and I couldn’t exactly send Erik on a mission to find a healthy, minimally processed wafer/cracker at Kroger while I was up to my elbows in chia pudding.
 If you have any ideas for a better cracker, let me know in the comments!